Martin-dev7201/Martin-dev7201/README.md

 ## 🚀 What I’m learning now
 - 🌐 HTML / CSS to create stylish websites
 - ⚙️ JavaScript to bring projects to life
 - 🔒 Cybersecurity (because protecting the world is even cooler than hacking it 😎)
+- 🐍 Language Python in school

 ---